Skip to main content

 Musicians performing at Let the Beat Go On.

-Susan Cable – Customer Experience Team
+Susan – Customer Experience Team

 There are so many great things to remember.
 Let the Beat Go On was an event where The Silencer had stolen all the sound.
 So, we took families on a journey around the building searching for it – lots of fun!